 We recognize the importance of the well-being of the mothers that work for and with us.
 At our Ravine Roses farm, we have established a Baby Crèche that is fully equipped with a nurse and caretakers.
 This reduces the financial burden of paying a maid/nanny or engaging school-going siblings and relatives to take care of their young children.
 It takes away the anxiety the mothers would have, allowing them to focus on being more productive.
 It also ensures that the babies receive proper nutrition and care.

 Our efforts in Education have seen us establish and furnish a Science Laboratory at Eldama Ravine Girls High School aimed at enhancing the delivery of science subjects and boosting overall performance and reducing the knowledge gap in sciences in the region.

-Provision of clean running water for use at the school.
-This is also used to provide water for washing hands and running the extensive ablution block for over 400students (50% boys, 50% girls aged between 14 and 18 years)
+Through our Clean Water and Sanitization pillar, we have installed community water tanks at Uzalendo School in Kaburwo.
+These are used for the provision of clean running water for use at the school.
+This is also used to provide water for washing hands and running the extensive ablution block for over 400 students (50% boys, 50% girls aged between 14 and 18 years).

-We use cow manure during rose planting to improve soil organic matter and nutritive value as well as reduce the amount of inorganic material applied to the soil
+Our commitment to Responsible Consumption and Production has seen us establish practices such as the use of cow manure during rose planting to improve soil organic matter and nutritive value as well as reduce the amount of inorganic material applied to the soil.

-Planting over 30,000 trees annually both within the farm and in the community around us as well as upstream to the water catchment areas.
-The target is to have and maintain a minimum of 25% gross area at the farm under tree cover
+To achieve Carbon Neutrality and play our part in responsible climate action, we are planting over 30,000 trees annually both within the farm and in the community around us as well as upstream to the water catchment areas.
+The target is to have and maintain a minimum of 25% gross area at the farm under tree cover.